haohaoken/jupiter/README.md

 # Project Jupiter
 ## Overview: AWS Based Web Service Development - Job Recommendation
-This project aims to use personalization to improve job search and recommendation.
+This project aims to use search history and personalization to improve job search and recommendation.
 * Created Java servlets with RESTful APIs to handle HTTP requests and responses.
 * Built MySQL database on Amazon RDS to store position data from Github API.
 * Designed algorithms (e.g. content-based recommendation) to improve job recommendation based on favorite records.